The tabbed sections below outlines our support processes and recommended best practices for managing Cases with Genesys Customer Care.

 - For On-Premises Support Cases only

-- Designated Contacts can request to Chat with the assigned Case Owner for any Open Case
+- Designated Contacts can request to Chat with the assigned Case Owner (or an available agent, if the case owner is unavailable) for any Open Case

 - Chat is not applicable for Admin or Feature Request Cases